 - 1) Light Hunting Rifle Challenge: Participants will move through a walk-through rifle course in a natural setting.
 The course is designed to simulate shooting situations encountered while hunting. - 2) The Light Hunting Rifle Challenge will be conducted with participants shooting at NRA Life-Size Paper or NRA-approved action targets varying in distance, with scoring areas determined based upon type of target (s) used.
-Participants will shoot from three positions. - a.
-Position one (1) (short range) may have a distance of 30 yards or less.

-Participants will shoot from a standing position with no props permitted at these distances. - b.
+Participants will shoot from three positions. - Position one (1) (short range) may have a distance of 30 yards or less.
+Participant will shoot at targets from pre-determined positions either with or without props, Event Director will be determine position and if props will be used. - b.
 Position two (2) (medium range) may have a distance of 60 yards or less.
-Participants may use any shooting position (excluding prone) with the vertical post prop as the only aide. - c.
+Event Director will determine position and if props will be used. - c.
 Position three (3) (long range) may have a distance of 75 yards or less.
-Participants may use any shooting position and utilize any available props. - Position one (1) in certain circumstances specific to the range layout a prop maybe used at the discretion of the event director.
+Participant will shoot at targets from pre-determined positions either with or without props, event director will determine position and if props will be used.

-- 3) Achievement Levels There are four levels of achievement in the Light Hunting Rifle Challenge.
-They are as follows: - a.
-Hunting Rifle Achiever - b.
-Hunting Rifle Sharpshooter - c.
-Hunting Rifle Expert - d.
-Hunting Rifle Master - 4) Scoring Each participant will shoot a total of 30 shots.
+3) Scoring - Each participant will shoot a total of 30 shots.
 All shots breaking or touching the vital area will be scored as a "hit" on the NRA Life size game paper target or any shot knocking down the NRA approved action target will be scored a "hit."
 A participant will be allowed 2 1⁄2 minutes per shooting station with the complete course to be fired in 15 minutes.
 At each shooting station the range officer will indicate when the time begins.
 This time period does not include breaks between shooting stations (short, medium and long range.)
-The Hunting Rifle Challenge has a maximum possibility of 300 points. - 5) To achieve the different levels, participants will be required to do the following: - a.
-Hunting Rifle Achiever: 10 shots in vital hit area out of 30 with a minimum total of 100 points. - b.
-Hunting Rifle Sharpshooter: 17 shots in vital hit area out of 30 with a minimum total of 170 points. - c.
-Hunting Rifle Expert: 24 shots in vital hit area out of 30 with a minimum total of 240 points. - d.
-Hunting Rifle Master: 29 shots in vital hit area out of 30 with a minimum total of 290 points.
+The Hunting Rifle Challenge has a maximum possibility of 300 points.

-6) Rifles and Equipment
+4) Rifles and Equipment

-a.
-Participants may only use one rifle throughout the activity, (exception - gun or scope malfunction).
+- a.
+Participants may only use one rifle throughout the activity, (exception gun or scope malfunction). - b.
+Participants supplying their own ammunition must have it in the original container or box.